 This style of input can be used on video display terminals, but is especially useful for sequential terminals and devices not belonging to the IBM 3270 family of terminals.

 GROUPID=gggggggg

-is your group userid (up to 8 characters).
-If this parameter is specified, it may be propagated to remote systems along with the userid (refer to the section on 'Implementing LU6.2 Security / Information about remote users' or 'Implementing MRO security / Information about remote users' in the CICS RACF Security Guide.
+your group user ID (up to 8 characters).
+If this parameter is specified, it might be propagated to remote systems with the user ID.

 LANGUAGE=111